-Remind your drivers to keep an eye out for school buses this fall.
-In some areas, there haven’t been many on the roads this past year.
-A quick reminder of the basics is always a good idea.
+A quick reminder of the basics is always a good idea- keep a close eye for school buses and know the signals they use to communicate when children are crossing.
 If the bus is displaying flashing lights or an extended arm, traffic in BOTH directions must stop.
-Also, since school buses make a lot of stops, it’s important to remind drivers to keep their distance and not to follow too closely.
+Since school buses make a lot of stops, it’s important to remind drivers to keep their distance and not to follow too closely.
 This will ensure everyone remains safe on the roads during this back-to-school season.

 The most effective way to ensure your drivers are genuinely safe is to conduct regular fleet safety training programs.

 The truth is, even the most experienced fleet drivers benefit from regular refresher training.
 In fact, the longer a driver has their license without consistent retraining, the more likely they are to develop bad driving habits.
 These days, regular and ongoing driver safety training is a necessity, not an option, especially for companies that want to reduce their liability exposure and expenses, prevent up to hundreds of thousands of dollars in damages, and avoid costly employee downtime.